A narrated art project includes an image, which can be a drawing or photo, shared with accompanying audio narration.

 - Click upload.

-The following table compares six FREE websites/apps for creating narrated art projects.
+The following table compares seven FREE websites/apps for creating narrated art projects.
 (Last updated 25 February 2015.
 The March 2013 version is also available.) *

 |Tool||Browser based||Free hosting||iOS app||Android app||Multiple photos||Accepts audio uploads||Video export||Can phonecast||Limits w free account||Pro accounts available|